jeremiak/jeremiak.github.com/source/_projects/jekyll-offline.md

 order: 70
 ---

-A plugin for [Jekyll](https://jekyllrb.com) sites that makes it easy to use the Service Worker API to eanble offline access to a site's content.
+A plugin for websites made with [Jekyll](https://jekyllrb.com) that makes it easy to use the Service Worker API and enable offline access to the content.